francescomambrini/Daphne/README.md

 ## What is it?

 A collection of treebanks of poetic Ancient Greek texts, starting with drama and archaic epos.
-For Aeschylus, Sophocles, Homer and (coming soon) Hesiod, the source of the annotation is Perseus' [Ancient Greek and Latin Dependency Treebank](https://perseusdl.github.io/treebank_data/).
+For Aeschylus, Sophocles, Homer and Hesiod, the source of the annotation is Perseus' [Ancient Greek and Latin Dependency Treebank](https://perseusdl.github.io/treebank_data/).
+Euripides' *Medea* comes from [Pedalion](https://github.com/perseids-publications/pedalion-trees).

-Perseus' treebanks were converted to the
-[Universal Dependencies](https://universaldependencies.org/) (UD) format and annotation shema, with the help of my rule-based converted [tb2ud](https://github.com/francescomambrini/tb2ud).
+The treebanks were converted from the original AGLDT-like formalism to [Universal Dependencies](https://universaldependencies.org/) (UD) with the help of my rule-based converted [tb2ud](https://github.com/francescomambrini/tb2ud).
 The UD conversion is constantly revised and reviewed by hand.

 ## What kind of modification were introduced?